HannaLAguilar/clustering-project/clustering/get_data/README.md

 Focus on transforming numerical data and categorical data, without removing outliers.

-For this, these algorithms were implemented:
+To this end, these algorithms were implemented:

 ## Numerical data: